nuxt-community/composition-api/docs/helpers/useStatic.md

 ## SSR
 If the route is not pre-generated (including in dev mode), then:

 * On a hard-reload, the server will run the factory function and inline the result in `nuxtState` - so the client won't rerun the API request.
+The result will be cached between requests.
 * On client navigation, the client will run the factory function.

 In both of these cases, the return result of `useStatic` is a `null` ref that is filled with the result of the factory function or JSON fetch when it resolves.